hashicorp/terraform-google-terraform-enterprise/README.md

 1. Create a Cloud DNS zone for the DNS name you wish to use.
 2. Create a managed SSL Certificate in Network Services -> Load Balancing to serve as the certificate for the FQDN.

+Optionally a pre-existing service account may be specified with the `existing_service_account_id` variable to circumvent the need to manage IAM permissions within the module.

 ### Provisioning the SSL certificate

 The SSL certificate for the TFE load balancer is a pre-requisite for this module.